rafael-santiago/zacarias/doc/BUILD.md

 If you want to uninstall, use: ``hefesto --uninstall``.

+On ``Windows`` the installer is able to export the command line tool path, but you need to run the install from a command prompt with Administrator privileges and after that you need to do a log-off and finally log-on again.

 [``Back``](#contents)

 ## Secure boot, signature enforcement and software bureaucracy hypes et al